Full or Overflowing Cesspit?

 However, this must be done by professionals, such as our engineers, as the cesspit will release hazardous gases when the lid is lifted.

-Here at Kent Drainage, we provide cost-effective, professional drainage solutions to domestic and commercial customers throughout London and Kent.
+Here at KD Drainage, we provide cost-effective, professional drainage solutions to domestic and commercial customers throughout London and Kent.

 With over 20 years of experience, we are equipped to deal with any drainage emergency, using state-of-the-art equipment.